music-suite/music-suite.github.io/docs/ref/About.md

 * ABC notation
 * MIDI

+### A note on the versioning

+The Music Suite consists of a group of packages released concurrently under a common [semantic version number](http://semver.org/).
+The library was deliberately released *prematurely* in order to encourage its creator to work on it more: we expect the first truly stable version to be *2.0*.

 ### More information

 For a complete reference, see the [reference documentation](/docs/api).

 <!--
 For an introduction, see [User Guide](User-Guide).